department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/native-american-direct-loan.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Native American Direct Loan (NADL) | Veterans Affairs
+title: Native American Direct Loan (NADL)
 heading: Native American Direct Loan (NADL)
 display_title: Native American Direct Loan
-description: Learn if you're eligible for a Native American Direct Loan to help buy, build, or improve a home on Federal Trust Land.
+description: Find out if you're eligible for a Native American Direct Loan (NADL) to help buy, build, or improve a home on Federal Trust Land.
 You may also be able to lower your interest rate and refinance a loan you already have.
 keywords: n/a
 concurrence:
 children: housingNativeAmericanDLoan